EventStore/documentation/docs/clients/grpc/reading-events/reading-from-a-stream.md

 </xode-block>
 </xode-group>

-This will return an [`AsyncEnumerable`](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.iasyncenumerable-1?view=dotnet-plat-ext-3.1) that can be iterated on:
+This will return an enumerable that can be iterated on:

 <xode-group>
 <xode-block title="C#">